Advisor: Leo Costello

-Lauren Lovings-Gomez is a first-year Ph.D. student with research interests in British, French, and American art during the long nineteenth-century with a focus on Pre-Raphaelitism, Aestheticism, the Arts & Crafts Movement, women artists, gender representation, and material culture.
+Lauren Lovings-Gomez is a third-year Ph.D. student with research interests in British, French, and American art during the long nineteenth-century with a focus on Pre-Raphaelitism, Aestheticism, the Arts & Crafts Movement, women artists, gender representation, and material culture.
 She received an MA in Art History and Museum Studies from the Case Western Reserve University/Cleveland Museum of Art joint program (2019) and a BA in Art History and French from the University of Houston (2012).
-Lauren has recently curated two American art exhibitions at a gallery in Cleveland and has held curatorial internships at the Cleveland Museum of Art, the Museum of Fine Arts, Houston, and the Menil Collection.
+Lauren has curated two American art exhibitions at a gallery in Cleveland and has held curatorial internships at the Cleveland Museum of Art, the Museum of Fine Arts, Houston, and the Menil Collection.
 Her writing has also been published in Athanor and Digital Humanities Quarterly.

 “The Lost Narrative of Natalia Shabelsky’s Collection of Russian Textiles,” Published in University of Nebraska, Lincoln's Digital Commons; Hidden Stories/Human Lives; Proceedings of the Textile Society of America 17th Biennial Symposium.
 Presented via Zoom; October 15 – 17, 2020. doi: 10.32873/unl.dc.tsasp.0117